| |

 Situated near popular attractions like the harbor, museums, and bustling shopping districts, the hotel offers guests breathtaking views of the city skyline and rolling hills beyond.
 With convenient access to public transportation, a quick ride on the subway brings visitors close to all major landmarks in no time.

-Plus, you’ll get to enjoy the same amenities as all other guests, such as free Wi-Fi and a complimentary breakfast.
+You’ll also enjoy the same amenities as all other guests, such as free Wi-Fi and a complimentary breakfast.

 So make sure to book your stay with plenty of time to spare.